RetroAchievements/docs/docs/developer-docs/achievement-templates.md

 Conditional resets can be used for many things.

-Lets say you want to have a reset if a player enters a certain X and Y zone of a level:
+Let's say you want to have a reset if a player enters a certain X and Y zone of a level:

 **CORE**